 Akshaya Tritiya, festival of “the never diminishing”

 Akshaya Tritiya holds great meaning in Indian culture.
 It is symbolically and beautifully woven with Indian mythology since time immemorial.
-So many important episodes of Puranas, which suggest “bountifulness” or “endless grace”, happen on this day.
+Many important episodes of Puranas, which suggest “bountifulness” or “endless grace”, happen on this day.

 The Incarnation of Annapurna

-The day Parvati took the form of Annapoorna to save the earth from starvation was Akshay Tritiya.
+The day Parvati took the form of Annapurna to save the earth from starvation was Akshay Tritiya.

 Ved Vyasa dictating Mahabharata to Ganesha